buoncubi/call_assistant/doc/wiky/LLM_MESSAGE.md

 // Perform summarization
-val summaryInfo: Summarizing = manager.getSummaryInfo()  // It will not include the last user message. val toSummarize: String = summaryInfo.format() val summary: String = "..." // TODO: Use LLM to process `toSummarize` and provide a `summary` string. manager.addSummary(summary, summaryInfo)
+val summaryInfo: Summarizing = manager.getSummaryInfo()  // It will not include the last user message. val toSummarize: String = summaryInfo.format() val summary: String = "..." // todo !: Use LLM to process `toSummarize` and provide a `summary` string. manager.addSummary(summary, summaryInfo)
-// TODO: use `summary` to augment the LLM prompt for being aware of previous messages.
+// todo !: use `summary` to augment the LLM prompt for being aware of previous messages.

 // Add some other messages
 manager.addAssistant("How can I help you?")